ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 iterations, and the salt from disk - the number of bits to derive will be the hash function's output size.

-## Deriving bits (pass in parameters)

-Let us rewrite `deriveBits()` to accept PBKDF2 parameters as arguments to make the Passcode module a tad more future-proof:

 #### getHashOutputLength(hash)

-Returns the digest size in bits for a given hash function.
+Returns the output length in bits for a given hash function.
 For SHA-1 it returns 160 bits, 256 bits for SHA-256, and so on.

 {% codeblock lang:js %}
 function deriveBits(code, salt, hash, iterations) {
-  // Convert string to TypedArray. let bytes = new TextEncoder("utf-8").encode(code);
+  // Convert string to a TypedArray. let bytes = new TextEncoder("utf-8").encode(code);

-  // Create the base key to derive from. let importKey = crypto.subtle.importKey(
+  // Create the base key to derive from. let importedKey = crypto.subtle.importKey(
-    "raw", bytes, "PBKDF2", false, ["deriveBits"])
+    "raw", bytes, "PBKDF2", false, ["deriveBits"]);

-  return importKey.then(pwKey => {
+  return importedKey.then(key => {
     let hlen = getHashOutputLength(hash);
     let params = {name: "PBKDF2", hash, salt, iterations};

-    // Derive bits using PBKDF2.
+    // Derive |hlen| bits using PBKDF2.
-    return crypto.subtle.deriveBits(params, pwKey, hlen);
+    return crypto.subtle.deriveBits(params, key, hlen);
   });
 }
 {% endcodeblock %}

+## Storing a new passcode

+Now that `deriveBits()`, the heart of the Passcode module, is done implementing the main API functionality is basically a walk in the park.
+For the sake of simplicity we will use [localforage](TODO) as the storage backend.
+It provides a simple, asynchronous, and Promise-based key-value store.

+{% codeblock lang:js %}
+// <script src="localforage.min.js"/>

+const HASH = "SHA-1";
+const ITERATIONS = 4096;

+Passcode.store = function (code) {
+  // Generate a new random salt for every new passcode. let salt = crypto.getRandomValues(new Uint8Array(8));

+  return deriveBits(code, salt, HASH, ITERATIONS).then(bits => {
+    return Promise.all([
+      localforage.setItem("digest", bits),
+      localforage.setItem("salt", salt),
+      localforage.setItem("hash", HASH),
+      localforage.setItem("iterations", ITERATIONS)
+    ]);
+  });
+};
+{% endcodeblock %}

+It is important to generate a new random salt for every new passcode.
+The derived bits, the hash digest, are stored stored along with the salt, the hash function name, and the number of iterations. `HASH` and `ITERATIONS` are constants that provide default values for our PBKDF2 parameters and can be updated whenever desired.
+The Promise returned by `Passcode.store()` will resolve when all values have been successfully stored in the backend.

 ## Verifying a given passcode

-We are done with `deriveBits()`, the heart of the Passcode module.
-Implementing passcode verification is now basically a walk in the park:

-#### localforage

-A neat little library providing a simple, promise-based API for storing and retrieving values.
-Uses IndexedDB as the backend in modern browsers.
+To verify a passcode all values and parameters stored by `Passcode.store()` will have to be read from disk and passed to `deriveBits()`.
+Comparing the derived bits with the value stored on disk tells whether the passcode is valid.

 #### compare(a, b)

 Compares two given typed arrays byte-by-byte and returns true if they are equal.

 {% codeblock lang:js %}
-// <script src="localforage.min.js"/>

-PasscodeHelper.verify = function (code) {
+Passcode.verify = function (code) {
   let loadValues = Promise.all([
     localforage.getItem("digest"),
     localforage.getItem("salt"),